 Additionally, per the CDC’s recommendation, TWC is requiring all participants to receive a booster shot.
 Individuals who completed an initial Pfizer or Moderna vaccine series five months or more before check in for their TWC program are required to receive a booster shot before their arrival.
 Those who received the J&J vaccine two months or more before check in are required to receive a booster shot before their arrival.

 Participants who will not be eligible by check in for their TWC program must receive their booster no more than 14 days after they become eligible; TWC will provide support to students who become eligible while they are enrolled.

 All TWC staff members who interact in-person with students or partners are also required to receive booster shots, per this policy.
 Individuals participating in any of our funded Federal Diversity programs are considered employees of TWC; thus, they are also required to be fully vaccinated and receive a booster shot, regardless of whether they are working on-site or from home.

 In some cases, medical or disability-related exemptions may be approved based on appropriate documentation submitted in writing.
+Students should request this approval as part of their Community Profile (as a medical/disability disclosure).
 Please note: approved exemptions may have an impact on a student’s housing options, as well as their internship placement options.

 TWC believes vaccinations are necessary to ensure our community remains safe and healthy, and so that each student continues to be well and thrive throughout their Washington, D.C. experience.